Heal The Land - Heal A Heart

 The next event to further heal and honor our First Nations People took place on this same land in Marble, N.C.
 This event was titled "Restoration of The Nations."
 One week before the event a gentleman and wife showed up and decided to buy a large tent for the event.
 Wow!
-This gathering involved many more Native Americans tribes from various parts of North America and beyond.
+This gathering involved many more Native American tribes from various parts of North America and beyond.
 The journey for justice and healing continues...
 A bridge of benevolence must be created.

 Reverse a Curse - Cross this bridge - Heal the Land

 The above tent was gifted to us during a gathering titled "Restoration of the Nations" on 8/8/08 and afterward was sent to Oklahoma in 2009 to build a bridge, with the Western Band Cherokee, hoping one day to reunite the Cherokee people back together again.
 The journey for justice and the healing of our land continues.
-The tent is titled "The Justice Tent" also traveled to VA. in 2014, for further the "Restoration of the Nations."
+The tent is titled "The Justice Tent" and also traveled to VA. in 2014, to further the "Restoration of the Nations."
 The bridge pictured to the right was taken on a three-month prayer walk up the Appalachian Trail.
 The prayer was for offering forgiveness from the Host People to the United States for 500 years of neglect, abuse, and broken treaties.
 Our journey for justice and righteousness continues...

 The Miracle Tent Video

 Springer Mountain, GA , to D.C. up the A.T.